Alaeddin03/takaful-club/README.md

 # Takaful Club
-This repositery contains the front end to the takful club project.
+This repositery contains the front end to the takaful club project.

 ## To Run:
 You need to have Node js installed in order to run the page.